CouncilofLorien/counciloflorien.github.io/docs/cards/S/scroll-of-isildur.md

 > Greater Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _**Unique.**_ When a gold Ring is tested in a company bearing the Scroll of Isildur, the random value obtained is modified by +1.
-May be stored at Barad-dur for 5 marshalling points.   "'...there lies...unread, I guess, by any save Saruman and myself, since the kings failed, a scroll that Isildur made himself."_ ***---LotRII***
+May be stored at Barad-dur for 5 marshalling points.   “‘...there lies...unread, I guess, by any save Saruman and myself, since the kings failed, a scroll that Isildur made himself."_ ***---LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>